 is associative.
 Examples of groups include the set of real

 Most of the questions we shall be looking into in these web pages

 can be seen as an investigation of the detailed mathematical structure

 obvious idea that turns out

 to be quite tricky to pin down.
-The set cannot be fully
+The set

 From another point of view, the idea of limit is a very practical one and underpins all practical mathematics, especially that involving calculus.
 The notion of limit is really a theory of approximations - of approximations that can be made as good as we shall ever need.
 This is a really important idea also for applied mathematics and computational mathematics, as well as pure mathematics.